Drinking Alcohol Increases Your Risk of Cancer

-The most recent study, from Harvard University, established that women who drink from 3-6 glasses of wine per week have a 15% increased likelihood of breast cancer, while those who drink more increase their risk by more than 50%.
+Research from Harvard University has established that women who drink from 3-6 glasses of wine per week have a 15% increased likelihood of breast cancer, while those who drink more increase their risk by more than 50%.
 Furthermore, it was estimated that up to 20% of breast cancers result from excessive drinking.

 The study, published in the Journal of the American Medical Association, followed 106,000 nurses from 1980 to 2008.
 The results were unmistakable: Drinking increases breast cancer incidence and ‘binge drinking’ – drinking more some nights than others – increased breast cancer incidence even further.

 The research was led by Dr. Wendy Chen of Harvard and the Brigham and Women’s Hospital.
 “Our results highlight the importance of considering lifetime exposure when evaluating the effect of alcohol, and probably other dietary factors, on the carcinogenesis process,” she commented.